i-paccy/PL-SQL/README.md

 )
 ORDER BY region, region_rank;
 ![table after adding values in it](https://github.com/i-paccy/PL-SQL/blob/main/11.jpg?raw=true)
+Interpretation: Grace Imani and Jean Bosco are tied for #1 globally, but Alice Uwase is #2 in Kigali region.

 ##2.
 AGGREGATE FUNCTIONS - Running Totals & Moving Averages //
 SELECT TO_CHAR(sale_date, 'YYYY-MM') as sales_month,